Living Without Supersymmetry -- the Conformal Alternative and a Dynamical Higgs Boson: Introduction

 Since the Higgs self-energy problem is currently the most pressing concern for supersymmetry, in this paper we shall concentrate on the issue of generating the Higgs boson dynamically, since one then no longer encounters the quadratic self-energy divergence problem that is associated with an elementary Higgs scalar field.
 Moreover, independent of any supersymmetry considerations, now that the Higgs boson has been shown to exist, it anyway becomes imperative to ascertain whether it is elementary or composite, and determine whether or not a fundamental, double-well Higgs potential is to actually be present in the fundamental action of nature.
 In the present paper we will show that in a conformal or scale invariant theory as realized via critical scaling with anomalous dimensions there is dynamical symmetry breaking via a fermion bilinear condensate, with a fermionic mass and dynamical Higgs and Goldstone particles being generated, and with the mass of the Higgs boson naturally being of the same order as that of the fermion, rather than being altogether larger.
 Moreover, if conformal symmetry is to be exact at the level of the Lagrangian and to only be broken in the vacuum (giving the dimensionful $\bar{\psi}\psi$ composite operator a vacuum expectation value would break both chiral and scale symmetry), the presence of any dimensionful tachyonic $-\mu^2\phi^2$ term in an elementary Higgs field Lagrangian would expressly be forbidden.
 With the dynamical Higgs boson that we find being not a below-threshold bound state but a narrow resonance that lies just above the threshold in the fermion-antifermion scattering amplitude, its width could potentially be a diagnostic that could distinguish a dynamical Higgs boson from an elementary one.

 In order to develop the background needed to establish our results, given that our work is based on earlier work from quite some time ago, for the benefit of the reader and to make the present paper self-contained, in Sec.
 II we briefly review the antecedents of our current work, antecedents that originated in the work of Johnson, Baker, and Willey \cite{Johnson1964,Johnson1967,Baker1969,Baker1971a,Baker1971b,Johnson1973} and the present author \cite{Mannheim1974a,Mannheim1975,Mannheim1978} on critical scaling in quantum electrodynamics (QED) in the 1960s and 1970s.
-In particular, we discuss the Baker-Johnson \cite{Baker1971a} evasion of the Goldstone theorem in Johnson-Baker-Willey (JBW) electrodynamics, wherein even though the fermion mass is self-consistently generated, it is not accompanied by a Goldstone boson, with the chiral symmetry actually being broken at the level of the Lagrangian by the presence of a non-zero bare $m_0(\bar{\psi}\psi)_0$ term.
-In Sec.
-III we discuss mass generation in the Nambu-Jona-Lasinio (NJL) model \cite{Nambu1961}, and in Sec.
-IV we adapt the analysis to the JBW critical scaling case.
-In particular, we show that the non-chiral invariant JBW electrodynamics with its $m_0(\bar{\psi}\psi)_0$ term is actually the mean-field approximation to a theory that is chiral invariant, namely a massless fermion QED coupled to a four-fermion interaction.
-In such a situation, and just as in the NJL model, the mean-field possesses no Goldstone boson because a mean-field sector never does.
-Rather, it is the residual interaction that accompanies the mean field that generates a dynamical pseudoscalar Goldstone bound state, one that because of the underlying chiral symmetry is accompanied by a dynamical scalar Higgs boson.
+In these studies it was found that the bare fermion mass scaled as

+and would thus vanish in the limit of infinite cutoff if the $\alpha$-dependent scaling power $\gamma(\alpha)$ is negative.
+With the physical mass $m$ being non-zero, this would initially suggest that the fermion mass is generated via dynamical chiral symmetry breaking.
+However, this turned out not to be the case since as shown by Baker and Johnson \cite{Baker1971a} such a scaling behavior for $m_0$ actually corresponds to the presence of a non-zero bare mass term $m_0(\bar{\psi}\psi)_0$ in the Lagrangian, with the chiral symmetry thus being broken ab initio at the level of the Lagrangian itself, and with there being no accompanying pseudoscalar massless Goldstone boson.
+This phenomenon is known in the literature as the Baker-Johnson evasion of the Goldstone theorem, with there being no Goldstone boson in a QED theory in which the fermion propagator scales asymptotically with an anomalous dimension.